krishnansai/k8s-book-app/README.md

 # k8s-book-app

-To create My Own MERN stack Application AND build using docker images and uploded into docker hub in public repo
+To create My Own Book-order application using MERN stack Application AND build using docker images and uploded into docker hub in public repo

 https://hub.docker.com/u/krishnansai